JLSteenwyk/treehouse/README.md

 <br /><br />

 ## Contributions and feedback
-I welcome others contributing phylogenies to treehouse as well as user feedback.
+Others are welcome to contribute phylogenies to treehouse as well as provide user feedback.
 To provide a phylogeny or feedback, please contact me at jacob[dot]steenwyk[at]vanderbilt[dot]edu.
 Thank you!
 <br />
 <br />
 treehouse is developed and maintained by [Jacob Steenwyk](https://jlsteenwyk.github.io/)